I am a historian of medieval religious cultures (c.1000–c.1300), with particular interests in crusading, pilgrimage and monasticism.

 The Materiality of Medieval Belief

-This is a collaborative project that I am working on with Dr Simon Yarrow (History) and Dr Anthea Harris (IAA), which is examining the material culture of relics, reliquaries and shrine-centres in Europe and the eastern Mediterranean in the early and central Middle Ages.
+This is a collaborative project that I am working on with Dr Simon Yarrow (History), which is examining the material culture of relics, reliquaries and shrine-centres in Europe and the eastern Mediterranean in the early and central Middle Ages.
 I am addressing the role played by relics in early crusading history, which involves a study of the relationship between crusading and the acquisition, veneration and circulation of Holy Land relics in the West and the development of relic-cults in the Latin East.

 In my past research I have worked on monastic influences on the religious ideas and devotional practices of the eleventh- and twelfth-century laity, with a focus on the spiritual ideals associated with crusading and pilgrimage in the Iberian peninsula and the eastern Mediterranean.
 In my first book, Crusading Spirituality in the Holy Land and Iberia, c.1095-c.1187, I placed the origins and evolution of crusading ideology within a broader context of ideas more normally associated with monastic reform; in particular, I considered how ideas of the imitation of Christ and the pursuit of an apostolic life influenced early crusader piety.
 More recently, I have worked on the relationship between ideas of crusading and reconquest in eleventh- and twelfth-century Iberia and assessed the impact of crusading ideas on peninsular perceptions of the past.